betterscientificsoftware/bssw.io/Site/Categories/Reliability.md

     - [What Is CSE Software Testing](../CuratedContent/WhatIsCseSwTesting.md)
     - [How To Improve Testing for CSE Software](../CuratedContent/HowToImproveTestingForCseSw.md)

-- **Continuous integration testing:** _Relevant_ tests performed _automatically_ with each _isoloated_ code change.
+- **Continuous integration testing:** Branch changes are combined and tested on a sub-daily basis.

-  Taken to its extreme, one can think of continuous integration (CI) testing like auto-correct in a word processor where code tests are performed with each key-stroke entered by a programmer.
-Of course, this isn't truly practical.
-However CI testing is aimed in the direction of high frequency and fine grained testing of each isolated code change committed by developers.
+  Taken to its extreme, one can think of continuous integration (CI) testing like auto-correct in a word processor where tests would be performed with each key-stroke entered by a programmer.
+Of course, that is neither practical nor likely to be too meaningful.
+However CI testing does mean that code changes, even on multiple branches of development, are combined and tested on a daily even hourly basis.

     - [What Is Continuous Integration Testing?](Topics/WhatIsContinuousIntegrationTesting.md)

 - **Reproducibility:** Short description goes here.
 1 phrase only. length estimate [xxxxx xxxxx xxxxxx xxxxxxx xxxxxxx xxxxxx xxxxxx xxxxx]